kevintpeng/Learn-Something-Every-Day/Networking/OSI view.md

 ### 2 Data Link
 Ethernet protocol, WiFi protocol, amongst others.
 Each frame wraps informations around each data payload.
 This layer's responsibility is making a connection and ensuring error free transfer
+- ARP is a protocol for discovering MAC address associated with an IPv4 address (or other layer 3 address)

 ### 1 Physical
 Bits over cables.
 Electrical specs.